Alcalá del Júcar: hiking and culture

 - 01

-Alcalá isn't in a sierra: it's on the Manchego plateau, split by an incised meander of the Júcar.
-The result is a 400-metre-deep gorge carved into limestone, with the village clinging to the edge.
-Rare landscape for the Spanish interior.
+Alcalá isn’t in the mountains: it's on the Manchegan plateau cut by a winding bend of the Júcar river.
+The result is a gorge 400 meters deep carved into limestone, with the town clinging to the edge.
+It’s an unusual landscape in the Iberian interior.

 - 02

-Alcalá's caves aren't ruins or tourist props: many village houses extend into carved galleries that cut through the mountain, and they're still lived in.
-Two are open to the public (Cuevas del Diablo and Garadén) and you can see how life inside the rock actually works.
+The caves of Alcalá are not ruins or tourist props: many houses in the village extend into excavated galleries that traverse the mountain, and they are still inhabited.
+Two are open to the public (Cuevas del Diablo and Garadén) and allow you to see how life goes on inside the rock.

 - 03